Nativity of Jesus: Date and place of birth

 Matthew and Luke agree that Jesus was born in Bethlehem in Judea during the reign of Herod the Great.
 In Luke the newborn baby is placed in a manger "because there was no place in the katalyma".
 Katalyma might mean a private home (this has little support among scholars), or a room in a private home, or an inn, but it is impossible to be certain which is meant.

 In the 2nd century, Justin Martyr stated that Jesus had been born in a cave outside the town, while the Protoevangelium of James described a legendary birth in a cave nearby.
 The Church of the Nativity inside the town, built by St. Helena, contains the cave-manger site traditionally venerated as the birthplace of Jesus, which may have originally been a site of the cult of the god Tammuz.
 In his Contra Celsum (1.51), Origen, who travelled throughout Palestine beginning in around 215, wrote of the "manger of Jesus".

 The date of birth for Jesus of Nazareth is not stated in the gospels or in any secular text, but basing it on the death of Herod would place the date between 6 BC and 4 BC.
 The historical evidence is too ambiguous to allow a definitive date to be determined, but dates have been estimated through known historical events mentioned in the Nativity accounts, by working backwards from the estimated start of the ministry of Jesus, or by associating the claimed astrological portents mentioned with actual historical astronomical alignments and phenomena.

+Most critical historians do not think that Jesus was born in Bethlehem.
+According to Helen K. Bond, "the reference to Bethlehem is once again symbolic."
+She states that Jesus was probably born in Nazareth.
+The Historical Jesus for Dummies agrees.